-Anyone over 14 years and following a vegetarian or vegan diet should consider taking at least 2.4 mcg of vitamin B12 daily.
+Anyone over 14 years old and following a vegetarian or vegan diet should consider taking at least 2.4 mcg of vitamin B12 daily.

 A person should not exceed the daily recommended intake of vitamins or minerals.
-They should look at the daily values listed on the product packaging and consider if they get these vitamins from their diet or other supplements to ensure they take a safe amount.
+They should look at the daily values on the product packaging and consider if they get these vitamins from their diet or other supplements to ensure they take a safe amount.

 A person can also ask a healthcare professional for recommendations.

 If a person has any adverse reactions while taking multivitamins, they should seek medical advice.
 According to the FDA, this may happen if someone:

 mixes medications and supplements

-- takes too much of a supplement
+takes too much of a supplement

-- substitutes supplements for medications
+substitutes supplements for medications